The Same Illinois Law Behind a $650M Facebook Settlement is Now Behind a Complaint Against Walmart

-An Illinois law behind several recent class action settlements against various social media platforms -- including a $650 million one against Facebook that paid out hundreds of dollars to more than a million residents -- is now behind a new class action complaint.

-However, this lawsuit isn't against a social media company.
-It's against Walmart.

-According to court documents, Illinois resident and plaintiff James Luthe on Sept.
-1 filed a suit against Walmart, alleging that its Illinois stores have violated Illinois' Biometric Privacy Act by improperly using "cameras and advanced video surveillance systems."
+A class action complaint was filed earlier this month against Walmart, alleging the retail giant violated Illinois' Biometric Privacy Act by improperly using "cameras and advanced video surveillance systems."

+James Luthe, an Illinois resident, filed the suit on Sept.
+1, alleging that the store's video surveillance obtains biometric data of its customers.

 "Walmart stores in Illinois are outfitted with cameras and advanced video surveillance systems that -- unbeknownst to customers -- surreptitiously collect, possess, or otherwise obtain Biometric Data," the complaint reads.
 "Walmart does not notify customers of this fact prior to store entry, nor does it obtain consent prior to collecting its customers Biometric Data."